Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 We generate 2D GRFs with a power-law spectrum $P(k) \propto k^{-\alpha} \sigma$ using FyeldGenerator \citep{cadiou2022-fyeldgenerator}, and consider field resolutions $r \in \{8, 16, 32, 64, 128, 256\}$.
 The parameters are drawn from Gaussian priors

 and collected in $\z = (\alpha, \log \sigma)$.
 We alternate between a low-dimensional case, where the task is to infer $\z$ from a single field, and a high-dimensional case, where the goal is to generate fields $\z = \boldsymbol{\varphi} \in \mathbb{R}^{r \times r}$ conditioned on $\x=(\alpha, \log \sigma)$.
 For each resolution, we train three model families: a variance-preserving EDM-based diffusion model, flow matching, and a consistency model; in two simulation regimes: an offline regime with 500 epochs that iterates over 5000 fixed simulations, and an online regime with 500 epochs and 5000 new simulations per epoch (totaling 2.5M instances).
 Together, these configurations span low- and high-dimensional parameters and observations under both low and high simulation budgets, in line with the archetypes summarized in \autoref{tab:budget_dim_algorithms}.
+Notably, the smallest high-dimensional parameter case (field of size $8\times8$) is roughly of the same size as the number of parameters ($72$) in the previous case study (\autoref{sec:case_study2}).

 In the low-dimensional case, a resolution-dependent residual convolutional summary network is employed to encode the field into an 8-dimensional summary, along with a fixed three-layer MLP diffusion backbone.
 Diffusion backbone and summary network are trained jointly end-to-end.
 In the high-dimensional case, the full field is treated as the target, and the scalar conditions are tiled to match the field resolution.
 In this case, a U-Net-style architecture is employed as the diffusion backbone, whose depth scales with the field resolution while the channel width remains fixed.
 In both cases, architectures are the same across methods at a given resolution; only the training objective differs.

+In the high-dimensional setting, additional backbone comparisons are provided in \autoref{sec:app-grf-details}, where we report results for UViT and Residual UViT diffusion backbones \citep{hoogeboom2023simple, hoogeboom2025simpler}.
 Performance in the low-dimensional case is evaluated using NRMSE and calibration error.
 In the high-dimensional case, we assess sample quality using a C2ST, estimated with a classifier whose architecture matches that of the summary network, but with a one-dimensional output.
 Further architectural, training, and simulator details are given in \autoref{sec:app-grf-details}.

 \paragraph{Results} In the low-dimensional case, where $\z = (\alpha, \log \sigma)$ are inferred from a single field, all three families achieve similar point estimation accuracy across scales.
 The NRMSE curves in \autoref{fig:grf-overview}\refsubfigure{A} show only mild trends: CM is slightly better at coarse resolutions, FM is competitive in the middle range, and DM tends to perform best at the largest grids, but differences remain small, and we observe no systematic benefit of online over offline training for NRMSE.
 NRMSE is highest at the coarsest resolutions, which is consistent with the limited information content of small fields: an $8 \times 8$ or $16 \times 16$ realization contains far fewer Fourier modes, so empirical estimates of the spectrum and variance are noisier, making $(\alpha, \log \sigma)$ inherently harder to identify from a single draw.